atmcniff/Complex-Number-Calculator/README.md

 # Complex-Number-Calculator
 Read complex numbers from txt files and calculate them!

+Output will be shown on the console and be written to a specified output file **or to a new file if the output file specified doesn't exist**.

 A [complex number](https://en.wikipedia.org/wiki/Complex_number) appears in the format...

 [real number][+ or -][imaginary number]